-- To open a bin in its own floating panel, double-click the bin.
+- To open a bin in a new tab, double-click the bin.
 This panel can be docked or grouped like any other panel.

-- To open a bin in place, Ctrl-double-click (Windows) or Command-double-click (Mac OS) the bin.
+- To open a bin in place, Ctrl-double-click (Windows), or Command-double-click (Mac OS) the bin.

-- To open a bin in a new tab, Alt-double-click (Windows) or Option-double-click (Mac OS) the bin.
+- To open a bin in its own floating panel, Alt-double-click (Windows), or Option-double-click (Mac OS) the bin.

 You can change the default behaviors of Project panel bins by editing the Bins preferences.

 - To move an item into a bin, drag the item to the Bin icon.
 You can move bins into other bins to nest them.
 Dropping an item into a bin does not automatically open the bin.